 EFT provides short-term, child focused, family centered treatment.
 The program is individualized to meet the unique needs of each child and family.
 This service helps children and families build skills to remain in or return to their home, schools, and communities.
 EFT offers 24-hour crisis support via phone or onsite, depending on the needs of the family.
 Each family is matched with a clinician and living skills worker(s) who collaborate to support identified goals.
 When appropriate, EFT can offer foster care, shared parenting, and respite services.

-Our Family and Community Based programs provide individualized, child-centered and family-friendly support to help families with children from age 4-17 who have significant emotional, behavioral, or mental health challenges.
+Our Family and Community Based Services provide individualized, child-centered and family-friendly support to help families with children from age 5-18 who have significant emotional, behavioral, or mental health challenges.

-Family and Community Based programs offer therapeutic supports which may vary in type and intensity, as they are based on each family’s specific needs.
-Services may include assessment, respite for families, in-home family support, parent education related to child development and mental/behavioral health, living skills for specific skill development for children, crisis intervention, and advocacy to help the family access needed services and supports.
+Family and Community Based Services offer therapeutic supports which may vary in type and intensity, as they are based on each family’s specific needs.
+Services may include assessment, in-home family support, parent education related to child development and mental/behavioral health, living skills for specific skill development for children, crisis intervention, and advocacy to help the family access needed services and supports.

 Family Respite helps caregivers who provide ongoing care for an individual with a developmental disability.
 Through Family Respite, caregivers can arrange and pay for short-term care, so they have a break and can attend to their own needs or the needs of other family members.
 Family Respite can be used in planned or crisis situations.